I have the best of Best Friends. She comes round, again and again. Always more beautiful than the time before- soul refinement and blessings galore.

 My brother Kevin, was my first best friend, and I know that he would care for anyone that could steal my heart in such purity.
 If there is a heaven, they are there together building bonfires in the sky.

-I’ve made some unconventional decisions in my adulthood.
-Getting a dog when I didn’t know where I was going to live next is probably pretty high on that list.
+Getting a dog when I didn’t know where I was going to live next, is probably pretty high on that list.

 I’m pretty sure my parents thought I was a lesbian and that I was coming home to “come out.”
 They were in for a surprise.

-I said “in the car.”
-My step mom couldn’t see her, so I ran down the steps and opened the car door and Claddagh bounded out and rushed up to meet Karen.
+My stepmom couldn’t see her, so I ran down the steps and opened the car door and Claddagh bounded out and rushed up to meet Karen.
 I chuckled at how shocked my folks looked.
 “You got a dog?”
 They inquire.
 “Yeah, I got a dog, I am 27 I think I am old enough to have a dog.”